 We say our goodbyes quickly and without fanfare; we have an hour’s drive home, and I’m sure she has other things to do.
 Still, I wonder what it must be like, to live in this small French town, to live out one’s dream, to have the freedom and decisive power to take a group of Americans on an impromptu two-hour walk around one’s vast backyard.
 Just because.

 Editor’s note: The trip was done through a linguistic program for children and teenagers called the Paziols French Center.
 You can visit the blog the students write during the program in both English and French.
-Emily is co-director of the program and would be happy to answer any questions you may have.
+Emily is the co-director of the program and would be happy to answer any questions you may have.

 * Photos by and property of the author